What Should I Bring to Rehab… and Not Bring?

 Questions to ask: What are guidelines for smoking and e-cigarettes/vaping?
 Generally you can bring traditional cigarettes in unopened packs or cartons,

-What Not to Bring to Rehab
+What You Should Not Bring to Rehab

-Information from several facilities serves as a guide here.
-Greenhouse Treatment Center, Dallas, notes: “We ask that you do not bring any of the following items: outside food or drink, suggestive clothing, illicit drugs or alcohol.”
-Sunrise House, in Sussex County in New Jersey, does the same.
+• Sunrise House, in Sussex County in New Jersey, does the same.
 “Sunrise House asks that patients not bring food to the facility.
 Our chef provides all means, and there are several vending machines dispensing snacks, non-alcoholic beverages, and gum.”
 Other items that are not permitted there include: large electronic devices, such as televisions or gaming consoles; any opened toiletries, tobacco products, or foods; and revealing clothing.”
-Laguna Treatment Hospital in Orange County in California, repeats this information and adds: “For your safety, please do NOT bring your own vape, as we don’t know what substances might be in the vape and it may impact your treatment course.
-Vape juice is available for purchase and the facility.”Woman at airport with suitcase

 Make arrangements for your mail to be temporarily held at the post office or picked up by someone during your time in treatment.
 With all of the things going on, be sure to have pets cared for in your absence.
 It also would be advisable for someone to have access to your home to check on it while you are away.
 Knowing how to prepare for this meaningful step in your life should help set your mind at ease and enhance your comfort level.